kubernetes/kops/docs/networking/cilium.md

 This feature is in beta state as of kops 1.18.

-As of Kops 1.18, you can have Cilium provision AWS managed adresses and attach them directly to Pods much like Lyft VPC and AWS VPC.
+As of kOps 1.18, you can have Cilium provision AWS managed adresses and attach them directly to Pods much like Lyft VPC and AWS VPC.
 See [the Cilium docs for more information](https://docs.cilium.io/en/v1.6/concepts/ipam/eni/)

 When using ENI IPAM you need to disable masquerading in Cilium as well.